Sequoia and Kings Canyon National Parks Institute Stage 2 Fire Restrictions

 May 23, 2014 to September 27, 2014

 Approximately three-quarters of the daily trail quota (see trail descriptions) may be reserved in advance.
 The remaining spaces are available on a first-come-first-served basis.
-The $15 fee applies to both walk-up and reserved permits; and both walk-up and reserved permits need to be picked up at the issuing station closest to your trailhead.
+The $15 fee applies to both walk-up and reserved permits; and both walk-up and reserved permits must to be picked up at the issuing station closest to your trailhead.

 Permit-issuing locations and operating hours for the 2014 season:

 TRAIL HEAD AVAILABILITY: Check which trailhead start dates are booked by clicking here.

 If you will be entering Sequoia and Kings Canyon National Parks but starting your trip outside of the parks (i.e. surrounding Forest Service lands) you can obtain your permit for your entire itinerary from the agency where your trip begins.
 To hike Mount Whitney from east of the Sierra Nevada, contact Inyo National Forest http://www.fs.usda.gov/inyo (760) 873-2483.